troger/nuxeo-node-sample/README.md

 # How to run

-You can change the values for you own Nuxeo server in the `sample.js` file, and then run the following:
+You can change the values for you own Nuxeo Platform server in the `sample.js` file, and then run the following:

     $ npm install
     $ node sample.js [--dry-run]